 Lithonia is a very small city located in the state of Georgia.
 With a population of 2,352 people and 13 constituent neighborhoods, Lithonia is the 262nd largest community in Georgia.

-Unlike some cities, Lithonia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lithonia are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lithonia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lithonia is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lithonia who work in office and administrative support (18.50%), sales jobs (11.01%), and food service (8.04%).

 The per capita income in Lithonia in 2010 was $16,241, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $64,964 for a family of four.
 Lithonia also has one of the higher rates of people living in poverty in the nation, with 35.90% of its population below the federal poverty line.